This magical recipe from Joshua McFadden's cookbook Six Seasons transforms stiff, hearty greens into a luscious, velvety sauce.

 - For a super quick midweek lunch, I like to eat this pasta with some tinned fish.

 Looking for more pasta ideas?
-Try my caramelized cabbage mafaldine or gnocchi al limone.
+Try my mafaldine pasta or ricotta gnocchi.

 Storage Instructions